Barakah nuclear power plant: Completion

-Overall construction completion rate for the entire plant is at 96%, as of November 2021.
+Cooperation

+On September 9, 2024, the United Arab Emirates and India signed a Memorandum of Understanding (MoU) involving BNPP for civil nuclear cooperation between Emirates Nuclear Energy Corporation (ENEC) and Nuclear Power Corporation of India Limited (NPCIL).

 Criticism

 In March 2019, Qatar lodged a letter of complaint to the International Atomic Energy Agency (IAEA) regarding the Barakah nuclear power plant, stating concerns about its safety and lack of co-operation with regional states on the project as well as that it poses a serious threat to regional stability and the environment.
 The UAE denied that there are safety issues with the plant stating that Barakah adheres to the highest standards of nuclear safety and security.